stevemao/raining-phones/README.md

 Settings
 ==============
-bass an array of object as follow structure
+Setup an array of object as follow structure

 var settings = {
   maxPhones: 20,